19PA1A0536/chatbot-using-python/README.md

 7.Test scenarios and incrementally improve.

 We can easily build chatbots using python by  Import Classes.
-Importing classes is the second step in the Python chatbot creation process
+Importing classes is the second step in the Python chatbot .We have somany libraries which helps us to make our work easy.